sanity-io/sanitype/README.md

 npm run example:studio
 ```

+## Benefits

+### Improved content migration DX
+Sanitype schemas are highly composable.
+I.e. you can create a base schema that can be extended in different contexts or represent different versions of the same content model.
+This makes it easier to create a migration strategy that can be applied to different versions of the same schema.
+Different versions of a schema type can coexist side by side in a transition period, enabling incremental content migration.

+### Shared content models
+Current sanity schemas have a few drawbacks that makes it harder to share across runtimes and environments:
+- They include both content model concerns and form/UI concerns, this means they assume browser context and will often fail if used server side
+- They don't compose well, so you can't easily create a base schema that can be extended in different contexts
+- They usually include a lot of boilerplate, which makes them harder to read and maintain

+Decoupling UI/form concerns from the content model has several advantages:
+- Easier re-use across runtimes and environments
+- Content models can be easier shared between applications
+- Content models can be composed and modified in a more flexible way, e.g.:
+  - Different versions of the same content model can live side by side, extending or composing from each other
+  - The content model can be published to npm versioned independently, imported as a dependency to another studio
+- Importing external content into sanity in a way that guarantees that the shape of the imported content matches the shape of the schema
+- Improved content migration DX.

 Also make sure to take a look at the various tests that are colocated with the source code.

 ## Features